Celtic studies: Ireland

 Celtic studies and Irish studies are taught in universities in Northern Ireland and the Republic of Ireland.
 These studies cover language, history, archaeology and art.
 In addition, the Irish language is taught to a greater or lesser extent in schools across the island of Ireland.

 The beginning of Celtic Studies as a university subject in Ireland might be dated to Eugene O'Curry's appointment as professor of Irish history and archaeology at the Catholic University of Ireland in 1854.
-In the republic, Celtic Studies, either as full Celtic Studies programmes or as Irish language programmes, are now offered in the National University of Ireland, Galway, University College Cork, University College Dublin (the successor institution to the Catholic University), National University of Ireland, Maynooth, Trinity College Dublin, University of Limerick, Mary Immaculate College, Limerick, Dublin City University.
+In the republic, Celtic Studies, either as full Celtic Studies programmes or as Irish language programmes, are now offered in the University of Galway, University College Cork, University College Dublin (the successor institution to the Catholic University), National University of Ireland, Maynooth, Trinity College Dublin, University of Limerick, Mary Immaculate College, Limerick, Dublin City University.
 The Dublin Institute for Advanced Studies (DIAS), School of Celtic Studies, is a research institution but does not award degrees.
 DIAS and the Royal Irish Academy are leading publishers of Celtic Studies research, including the journals Celtica and Ériu.

 In Northern Ireland, Queen's University Belfast and Ulster University offer Celtic studies programmes.
 In Northern Ireland, Queen's University Belfast and Ulster University also offer Celtic studies.